code-snipes/fls-wsl-siteconnect/INTEGRATION.md

 ![Open-VSC](images/wsl_cat-ssh-pub-key.png)

-Copy the output in you ```Clipboard```, we need it to add the Key to you DevOps user Account.
-Login to Azure DevOps and follow the Steps, descibed here:
+Copy the output in you ```Clipboard``` (STRG-C), we need it to add the Key to you DevOps user Account later.

+Follow the steps in the Microsoft document to add the SSH key and clone the Repository.

 [Use SSH key authentication](https://docs.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops)